 What is it?
 Optin Skin gives you some optin form templates (aka skins) and helps you split test them.

 You can customize the skins with your choice of colors, text, font and a couple of other features.
-One that is interesting, but I’ve yet to try, is the fade-in option which will fade in the form when the visitor gets to the location on the page (ex.: end of post) where it’s meant to appear.
+One that is interesting, but I’ve yet to try, is the fade-in option which will fade in the form when the visitor gets to the location on the page (ex.: end of the post) where it’s meant to appear.

-I bought the plugin a while ago but didn’t immediately implement as I wanted to try the form I had originally designed for my sidebar as part of my new theme.
+I bought the plugin a while ago but didn’t immediately implement it as I wanted to try the form I had originally designed for my sidebar as part of my new theme.
 In sum, that form performed dismally, so I’m now trying Optin Skin.